reflectoring/reflectoring.github.io/content/blog/2017/2017-01-25-externalizing-properties-gradle-bootrun.md

 title: Loading External Application Properties in the Gradle bootRun Task
 categories: ["Spring Boot"]
 date: 2017-01-25
-excerpt: "Configuration parameters should not be baked into code - including
+description: "Configuration parameters should not be baked into code - including
           the code of your build scripts.
 This tutorial shows how use the Gradle bootRun task to start a Spring Boot application with application parameters loaded from a properties file."
 image: images/stock/0013-switchboard-1200x628-branded.jpg